pfsense/docs/source/nat/outbound-nat.rst

 ------------------------

 To completely disable NAT **and all firewall functions from all interfaces**, do the following.
-Note that the previous section (“Disable NAT”) is skipped when taking this approach.
+Note that the previous section ("Disable NAT") is skipped when taking this approach.

 #.
 Navigate to **System > Advanced**, **Firewall / NAT** tab
 #.
 Check **Disable Firewall / Disable all packet filtering**